node-auth/node-auth-csrf/README.md

 ```

 ### GUIDES
-<p>You can also use csrfProtection on specific route your group of route if you don't want to put it globally</p>
+<p>You can also use csrfProtection on specific route or route group if you don't want to put it globally</p>

 ```
 app.get('/protected', csrfProtection(process.env.CSRF_SECRET), (req, res) => {